 The water depth gauge indicates the approximate distance between the bottom of the boat and the earth's surface directly below the transducer.
 To avoid running aground in shallow water, always add extra distance to meter readings.
-Most water depth gauges are independent of all other electronics and may have additional sensors for air/water temperature, etc. See the manufacturer's instructions for installation requirements and operating instructions.
+See the manufacturer's instructions for installation requirements and operating instructions.